shayypy/guilded.py/docs/api.rst

     |nesonly|

-    A member deleted one of their social links.
+    A member deleted one of their profile social links.

     :param event: The event containing the payload.
     :type event: :class:`MemberSocialLinkDeleteEvent`